AdrijaK/configs/docs/ku_sund_danhead.md

 ```

-If you want to determine yourself which node list you will use for your nf-core jobs, use these three steps:
+Alternatively, if you want to choose yourself which node list you will use for your nf-core jobs, use these three steps:

 **Step 1**: Start a new SLURM interactive session.
 Explicitly state which node list you are launching the nf-core pipeline from: